HudsonNock/MnistNeuralNetwork/README.md

 * Data saver for the weights and biases
 * Data loaded to load in previous weights and biases

+# Problems Encountered

-Additionally, to ensure the neural network wasn't overfitting data, I added a randomize function to the mnist dataset which rotates, translates, and adds noise to each number so that the network learns more general patterns.
+Although the neural network was classifying the MNIST handwritten digits well, it was overfitting the data and unable to classify my handwritten digits.
+To fix this I added a randomize function to the mnist dataset which rotates, translates, and adds noise to each number so that the network learns more general patterns.
 While the model is training a screen is displayed where you can press 'c' to see what the numbers in the mnist dataset look like before and after randomization.

+# User Interface

 There is also an option to draw numbers where you can draw your own number and have the program classify it for you, the output is a probability distribution of what number it thinks it most likely is.

+# Results

 The classification after training is far from perfect, where training on mnist data gets around 95% but randomized mnist data gets up to 60-70%, further improvements can be added by extending it to a convolutional neural network, however, for now I am satisfied with the progress I made and don't have time to continue adding to the project.